 How Long Does It Take To Boil Red Potatoes

-Place the red potatoes in a pot and cover with enough water so that it comes up an inch or so above the vegetables.
+Place the red potatoes in a pot and cover them with enough water so that it comes up an inch or so above the vegetables.
 Starting the potatoes in cold water is better for getting evenly cooked results as this technique allows the potatoes and the liquid to heat at the same time.
-Once boiling, reduce to gentle simmer and keep the heat at this setting until the potatoes are done.
+Once boiling, reduce to a gentle simmer and keep the heat at this setting until the potatoes are done.
 It is important that the liquid keeps the potatoes covered at all times and if at any stage, the liquid starts to dry out, simply add a bit more.

 When boiling whole red potatoes, it should take about 15 minutes of cooking time for them to be done until ready.
 Drain and serve.